This Privacy and Credit Reporting Policy explains how we handle personal information.

 - Experian Australia Credit Services Pty Ltd (Experian Australia)

 You can download copies of these organisations’ privacy policies as follows:

 Comprehensive credit reporting

-We can pass to a credit reporting body or bodies (the ones we use are Equifax Australia or illion or both – see above) details of your credit information and history – including credit you have applied for, the amounts you have borrowed, whether or not payments have been made on time.
+We can pass to a credit reporting body or bodies (the ones we use are Equifax Australia, Experian Australia or illion or all of them) details of your credit information and history — including credit you have applied for, the amounts you have borrowed, whether or not payments have been made on time.

 Pre-screening and restricting disclosure in cases of fraud

 Credit providers may ask credit reporting bodies to use their credit-related information to pre-screen you for direct marketing.
 You can ask a credit reporting body not to do this.
 Also, if you’ve been, or have reason to believe that you may have been, are, or likely to become, a victim of fraud (including identity fraud), you can ask the credit reporting body not to use or disclose the credit-related information it holds about you.